Neil McGarrell

-Neil Christopher McGarrell (born 12 July 1972, Georgetown, Demerara, Guyana) is a former West Indian cricketer.
+Neil Christopher McGarrell (born 12 July 1972 in Georgetown, Demerara, Guyana) is a former West Indian cricketer.

 International career

 More specifically a slow left arm bowler, McGarrell played four Tests in 2001, taking 17 wickets.
 He also played 17 One Day Internationals for the West Indies, but played his last international in the 2001–02 against Sri Lanka at Kandy.

 Domestic career

 McGarrell also had short spells as captain of Guyana in West Indian domestic cricket when regular captains Carl Hooper and Shivnarine Chanderpaul were absent due to international duties.